alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-essential-guide.md

-# How to Monitor Nginx:  The Complete Guide
+# How to Monitor Nginx:  The Essential Guide

 Nginx is an increasingly popular open-source HTTP and reverse proxy server that's known for its high concurrency, high performance, and low memory usage.
 It's become the second most popular public-facing web server (as of December 2014) among the top 1M busiest sites online, and it's pretty awesome.